-With two young kids and busy schedules, eating as a family can be challenging – but it’s always rewarding.
+With three young kids and busy schedules, eating as a family can be challenging – but it’s always rewarding.
 When it comes to cooking, my husband Takumi and I keep things simple: We use fresh, local ingredients whenever possible – including herbs and veggies from our garden – and prepare quintessential Japanese dishes for our daughters to enjoy.
 Before eating, we set an intention to enjoy the meal and express gratitude for the person who prepared it – and for the food itself.
 To keep the kitchen tidy, I make sure every item has a home – and clean up in one shot at the end (Takumi prefers to clean as he goes!).
 A joyful kitchen starts with cookware you love – and these are my cooking essentials.

 Traditional Earthenware Smokeless Grill

 The design of this indoor grill is ingenious – it really sparks joy!
 Made from clay, it retains heat incredibly well and cooks food like a charcoal grill – but it heats up on the stovetop.
 It doesn’t produce any smoke, so the air in the kitchen stays clean.
 I use it to prepare vegetables – carrots, bell peppers, eggplant and onions with just a touch of salt.
 Simple and delicious.

 Donabe are a staple of Japanese kitchens, and I use mine daily – specifically to cook rice.
 It’s more common to cook rice in a steamer, but something about cooking in a clay pot stirs up a sense of longing and nostalgia for me – it’s so romantic!
 But truly, rice prepared in a donabe is infinitely more delicious – each grain becomes perfectly plump.
 My trick is to soak the rice in water for 30 minutes before cooking it – try it!
 I do use a steamer to make amazake, a fermented rice drink I’ve loved since childhood.